gem/oq-engine/doc/oq-commands.md

 Some of this commands are highly experimental and may disappear; other are meant for debugging and should not be used by final users.
-Here I will document only the commands that are useful for the general public and have reached a minimum level of stability.
+Here I will document only the commands that are useful for the general public and have reached some level of stability.

 Probably the most important command is `oq info`.
 It has several features.